HBO loses Mayweather to Showtime/CBS

 They lost Manny Pacquiao for one fight, and we saw what happened after that.
 But to lose an even bigger star in Mayweather, that’s going to be tough on HBO.
 They don’t have anyone to fill in the void that Mayweather Jr. has left.

 Adrien Broner is one of HBO’s darlings right now, but he’s not ready to be promoted to pay-per-view fights, partly because of the poor match-making his promoters at Golden Boy Promotions are doing for him.
+But if they try and put Broner as a PPV fighter to help bring in revenue that they’re losing with Mayweather’s departure, it’s going to be a fail.

 You don’t replace Mayweather with a Mayweather-clone and expect to get the same numbers right off the bat.
 If HBO wants Broner to be a star like Mayweather then they’re going to have to light a fire under Golden Boy to start putting Broner in with top fighters because he’s lagging behind where Mayweather was when he was 23.